tradecloud/tradecloud-docs-api-v2/api/delivery-schedule.md

 {% endhint %}

 {% hint style="warning" %}
-The single delivery per order line is only supported by the POST webhook API, and not supported by the GET webhook API or polling.
+The single delivery per order line is supported by the POST webhook API and polling API, but not supported by the GET webhook API.
 {% endhint %}

 ### `scheduledDelivery` fields